-Many commodity prices have risen over the last decade and during the current economic climate, precious metal prices are no exception.
-For base metals, this appears to have been related to demand from large developing nations that are building infrastructure but also stockpiling metals, securing long term contracts for concentrates and buying up properties and companies with undeveloped deposits.
-There is uncertainty as to how long this trend will continue, whether competition for resources will decrease or intensify and how any change might affect metal prices.
-With regard to gold and silver, there is also uncertainty about inflation, deflation and currency exchange rates due to difficult economic conditions around the world and how these might affect capital and operating costs, profits and personal savings.
+Most commodity prices have risen over the last decade but given the current economic climate, commodities prices have experienced a sharp correction as did precious metals.
+For base metals, this appears to have been related to concerns related to economic conditions in the large developing nations that are building infrastructure and the size of above ground metal inventory or stockpiles.
+There is uncertainty as to how long this trend will continue, whether competition for resources will decrease or intensify and how any change might further affect metal prices.
+With regard to gold and silver, there is also uncertainty about inflation, deflation and currency exchange rates due to difficult economic conditions around the world and how these might affect capital and operating costs, profits Gold and silver funds have experienced redemptions that resulted in and personal savings. liquidations of metals held and thus have adversely reduced metal prices.
+The threat of the central bank of Cyprus selling its gold holdings to help cover debts had led to fears of other nations doing the same.
+How much of this is possible is unknown because some central banks have reportedly leased their gold and would have to end such arrangements before selling.
 These factors require frequent review of plans and budgets against a backdrop of fewer good new exploration and development projects combined with the long term shortage of skilled exploration personnel.

 Merger and acquisition activity in large organizations appears to have slowed, at least in part because there are fewer large companies left and fewer that are vulnerable to takeover.
-Writedowns on acquisitions have resulted in more caution by potential merger and acquisition candidates.
+Severe write-downs on some high profile acquisitions have resulted in more caution by potential merger and acquisition candidates.
 This activity is expected to move down to intermediate and smaller companies with attractive assets.
 This creates difficulties in valuations for assets in relation to often depressed stock market prices.